charmplusplus/charm4py/docs/tutorial.rst

     For performance reasons, by default Charm does not enforce or guarantee any particular order of delivery of messages (remote method invocations) or order in which chare instances are created on remote processes.
-There are multiple mechanisms to sequence messages, like using the ``when`` decorator or by including an identifier as part of a method invocation to sequence message processing.
+There are multiple mechanisms to sequence messages.
+The ``when`` decorator is a simple and powerful mechanism to specify when methods should be invoked.